 Founder & Chief Executive Officer

 Baker McKenzieNovia Lu

-Partner, China and Hong Kong, Private Client Services Leader Tax Services
+Partner, China Family Business and Private Client Services Leader

-Managing Director, Head of Private Wealth and Family Office Services, Asia
+Managing Director, Head of Private Wealth and Family Offices, Asia

 Head of HNW Solutions Hong Kong & NE Asia